gadsdencode/aiFactoryVisual/README.md

-AI Factory Visual 🏭🤖AI Factory Visual is a web-based application designed to simplify the process of fine-tuning Hugging Face Transformer models.
-It provides an intuitive user interface to configure training parameters, select models and datasets, monitor training progress in real-time, and compare the performance of different models.This tool is built for both beginners and experts in machine learning who want to experiment with fine-tuning without writing extensive boilerplate code.✨ FeaturesInteractive UI: A user-friendly interface built with Streamlit to manage the entire fine-tuning workflow.Easy Configuration: Set up your training runs by selecting pre-trained models, datasets from the Hugging Face Hub, and tuning hyperparameters through simple widgets.Real-time Monitoring: A live dashboard to track key metrics like training/validation loss and accuracy during the fine-tuning process.Model Comparison: Visualize and compare the performance of different fine-tuned models to easily identify the best-performing one.Hugging Face Hub Integration: Automatically download models and datasets, and optionally push your fine-tuned models back to the Hub.🛠️ Tech StackFrontend: StreamlitBackend: PythonML/AI: Hugging Face Transformers, PyTorch, Accelerate, DatasetsPlotting: Altair📂 Project Structure.
+AI Factory Visual 🏭

+🤖AI Factory Visual is a web-based application designed to simplify the process of fine-tuning Hugging Face Transformer models.
+It provides an intuitive user interface to configure training parameters, select models and datasets, monitor training progress in real-time, and compare the performance of different models.This tool is built for both beginners and experts in machine learning who want to experiment with fine-tuning without writing extensive boilerplate code.

+✨ Features

+Interactive UI: A user-friendly interface built with Streamlit to manage the entire fine-tuning workflow.

+Easy Configuration: Set up your training runs by selecting pre-trained models, datasets from the Hugging Face Hub, and tuning hyperparameters through simple widgets.

+Real-time Monitoring: A live dashboard to track key metrics like training/validation loss and accuracy during the fine-tuning process.

+Model Comparison: Visualize and compare the performance of different fine-tuned models to easily identify the best-performing one.

+Hugging Face Hub Integration: Automatically download models and datasets, and optionally push your fine-tuned models back to the Hub.

+🛠️ Tech StackFrontend: StreamlitBackend: PythonML/AI: Hugging Face Transformers, PyTorch, Accelerate, DatasetsPlotting: Altair

+📂 Project Structure.

 ├── app.py                      # Main Streamlit application file
 ├── backend/                    # Core logic for model training and management